 - While considered a white woodworking glue (in that it has an off white color when in the bottle), Gorilla Wood Glue dries to a more natural color than many other woodworking glues.

-Non-toxic Gorilla Wood Glue cleans up with water.
-When your woodworking project calls for a stained finish, it is strongly advisable to remove any glue run-out to keep from affecting the stained finish.
-Because dried glue clogs the pores of the wood, stain will not penetrate areas of wood that have dried glue filling the pores, and the applied stain will not cover evenly the glued areas evenly.
-Frankly, glue run-out on a stained project is a bit of an eye sore, so avoiding glue run-out is important.
-If you have a bead of glue that runs-out of the joint, you can let it dry and then scrape the excessive glue off of the wood much like one would do when fixing a paint drip.
-A quick sanding of the scraped glue on the edge of the joint before finishing will mask the run-out effectively.
+Gorilla wood glue is a non-toxic product that cleans up with water.
+When your woodworking project calls for a stained finish, it is best to remove any glue run-out to keep from affecting the stained finish.
+Because dried glue clogs the pores of the wood, it can prevent stain from evenly penetrating and lead to a mottled appearance.

+If you intend to paint your woodworking project, glue run-out isn't as serious.
+If you have a bead of glue that runs-out of the joint, you can let it dry and then scrape the excess glue off of the wood, much as you would when fixing a paint drip.
+A quick sanding of the scraped glue along the edge of the joint before painting will mask the run-out effectively.